 The majority of people I know are “working out” unfortunately.
 Let’s discuss the difference.

 Working Out = exercising without a program, template, or clearly defined goals.
 People who work out usually walk into the gym or put on their running shoes with no idea what they are doing that day.
-When the finish whatever they somehow choose to do, they have no idea what they will do tomorrow.
+When they finish whatever they somehow choose to do, they have no idea what they will do tomorrow.
 The next workout they do has no bearing on the last and no relation to the one that will follow.

 Training = exercising with a program that is structured, organized, purposeful, and leads to some objective.
 Those who train have a plan when they walk into the gym.
 They know what the next workout will bring and it is deliberately organized in such a fashion as to have a synergistic effect on the previous workouts.